IncognitooPL/simple-discord-bot/README.md

 To Do
 -----

+- Increase the ability to customize commands through the config
+- Add descriptions, aliases, categories etc. to @bot.command(...)
 - Add streaming to the change activity option
 - Add more possible errors to on_command_error
 - Add the ability to set permissions to each command separately